technion046195/technion_046195_2020_spring/_workshops/workshop_03/workshop_03.md

 #### Solution 3.4-2

-We shall generate the data and calculate the value of $a$ and the estimation error
+We shall generate the data and calculate the value of $$a$$ and the estimation error

 ```python